debit order

 Should your account lack sufficient funds to fulfill a debit order, the payment will not be processed, resulting in your bank levying a penalty fee against you.
 You may incur debit order rejection fees, which can reach up to R115 at certain banks, alongside any subsequent late payment charges and interest accruing on your account.

-Moreover, any instances of failed debit orders will be documented within your credit profile.
+Any instances of failed debit orders will be documented within your credit profile.
 Frequent occurrences can negatively impact your creditworthiness, potentially hindering your ability to secure credit in the future.

 Tip: Prioritize settling all your essential payments and commitments before allocating funds towards discretionary expenses.
 It’s advisable to schedule your debit orders for a date immediately following payday, ensuring adequate funds are available to cover these obligations.